La Salle Forum Invitational

 For LD: Please, do not spread; I value clear and concise speaking.
 I also expect clear attribution of credible sources.

 Judging Debate: I value a solid, well-articulated argument.
 I'm not impressed by speed.
-Although more evidence is better then less, if you don't articulate your positions (value/ contentions) well, all the evidence in the world won't help.
+Although more evidence is better than less, if you don't articulate your positions (value/ contentions) well, all the evidence in the world won't help.
 In addition, you also have to be able to think on your feet (off book, that is not reading from your prepared text) especially in the X and Summary rounds.

 Hi I am the first time parent Judge and looking forward to collaborate with you.
 I respect your passion towards speech & Debate and all the hard work you have been doing.I look for good articulation and confidence in the participants.
 I would also like to request you all to make your case with clear connectivity to the case statement , resolution/action items that leads to the value statement.
 I would like to see the passion in owning the topic , navigating through the topic with clear flow at a moderate pace that I can follow and make notes out of it.
 Please stick to the time allotted and respect others time.
 I want to see the action items or assumption backed up by a good evidence and the final value that outweighs the collateral damage.
 All the Best!

-I'm a new judge to LD and prefer trad cases, I listen for structure in argumentation.
+I prefer trad cases, I listen for structure in argumentation.
 Make sure your contentions are clearly stated and backed.
 Link the contentions to your Value/Criterion or Framework.
 Talk clearly, specify and debate to achieve your value criterion.

 No spreading.